Starcounter/Docs/docs/topic-guides/transactions/using-transactions.md

 | Short | Long | Not supported.
 Run-time error |
 | Short | Short | Execute inner as part of outer |

-Transactions can be mixed as outer and inner transactions - one transaction wraps around the other.
-These are the possible combinations and their effects:

 ### Long-running in long-running

 With a long-running transaction inside a long-running transaction, they act as if they were one transaction: